frePPLe/frepple/doc/user-guide/model-reference/operations.rst

                                            producing operation of a certain buffer.
                                          | If you want to model a safety stock quantity, you can use
-                                           the minimum or minimum_calendar fields on the buffer. loads                  list of load      A list of all resources loaded by this operation. flows                  list of flow      A list of all buffers where material is consumed from or produced into. level                  integer           | Indication of how upstream/downstream this entity is situated in the supply chain.
-                                         | Lower numbers indicate the entity is close to the end
-                                           item, while a high number will be shown for components nested deep in a bill of material.
-                                         | The field is export-only.
-cluster                integer           | The network of entities can be partitioned in completely
-                                           independent parts.
-This field gives the index for the partition this entity belongs to.
-                                         | The field is export-only.
-hidden                 boolean           Marks entities that are considered hidden and are normally
-                                         not shown to the end user.
+                                           the minimum or minimum_calendar fields on the buffer.
 ====================== ================= ===========================================================

 Operation_fixed_time